QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Introduction

 In this study, we delve into the computation task offloading problem in MEC systems, where strict task processing deadlines and energy constraints can adversely affect the system performance.
-We propose a distributed QoE-oriented computation offloading (QOCO) algorithm that leverages DRL to efficiently handle task offloading in uncertain loads at ENs.
+We propose a distributed QoE-oriented computation offloading (QECO) algorithm to efficiently handle task offloading under uncertain loads at ENs.
 This algorithm empowers MDs to make offloading decisions utilizing only locally observed information, such as task size, queue details, battery status, and historical workloads at the ENs.
-By adopting the appropriate policy based on each MD’s specific requirements at any given time, the QOCO algorithm significantly improves the QoE for individual users.
+To capture the dynamic nature of the MEC environment, we employ the dueling double deep Q-network (D3QN), which is a refined improvement over standard deep Q-network (DQN) model.
+By integrating both double Q-learning \Cite{van2016deep} and dueling network architectures \Cite{wang2016dueling}, D3QN reduces overestimation bias in action-value predictions and more accurately distinguishes the relative importance of states and actions.
+We also incorporate long short-term memory (LSTM) \Cite{hochreiter1997long} into our D3QN model to continuously estimate dynamic workloads at ENs.
+This enables MDs to effectively handle the uncertainty of the MEC environment, where global information is limited, and proactively adjust the offloading strategies to improve their long-term QoE estimation.
+By adopting the appropriate policy based on each MD’s specific requirements, the~QECO algorithm significantly improves the QoE for individual users.